Information Computer Technology (ICT) - Miss Mc Donnell

 - Making teddy homes

 - Exploring and collecting woodland materials to make natural art

 - Fire Lighting

 - Map work

 Some of the activities mentioned above involve tool use and fire building.
 As an unfamiliar activity this can sometimes cause a safety concern to parents.
 Children's safety is absolutely paramount to us - activities are always fully risk assessed and we always ensure children are prepared and capable before beginning any task involving tools or fire.

-All children are requested to bring to school navy raincoat and leggings to protect their clothing and to keep them warm and dry in all weathers.
+All children are requested to bring to school navy raincoat, waterproof trousers and wellies to protect their clothing and to keep them warm and dry in all weathers.